 What are the signs and symptoms of type 2 diabetes?

-Your child may have high blood sugar levels for a long time before symptoms appear.
-Your child may have any of the following:
+Your child may have had high blood sugar levels for a long time before symptoms appear.
+Your child may have no symptoms or any of the following:

 - More hunger or thirst than usual